-If you’ve got a job to do, don’t say you going to try and half-ass it.
-Do it.
+If you’ve got a job to do, don’t say you are going to try and half-ass the job.
+Do the job.

-Otherwise, Yoda’s quote was cool and worked well in the movie, but it’s just a cool movie quote.
+Otherwise, Yoda’s quote was fantastic and worked well in the movie, but it’s just an excellent movie quote.
 It’s just semantics.

 If you have an opportunity to experience a new experience, go ahead and try.

 I can’t think of a single thing I regret trying.
 Not even the things I failed or didn’t finish.
 I don’t even regret starting the trucking company and ISP during the 90s.
 Those were disasters, and I failed miserably.
 There are things that I regret not trying, though.
 (Just had a thought!
 The Regret-O-Meter )

 Don’t feel pressured to try any of these suggestions, but feel free to ask yourself, “What if I try?”